 One downside of living in Nunnelly, however, is that residents on average have to contend with a long commute, spending on average 39.23 minutes every day commuting to work.

-Being a small town, Nunnelly does not have a public transit system used by locals to get to and from work.
+Nunnelly is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Nunnelly have a very low rate of college education: just 8.65% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Nunnelly has a very low overall level of education: only 8.65% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Nunnelly in 2022 was $20,638, which is low income relative to Tennessee and the nation.
 This equates to an annual income of $82,552 for a family of four.
 However, Nunnelly contains both very wealthy and poor people as well.